kokofixcomputers/BetterEquicord/README.md

 Discord is trademark of Discord Inc., and solely mentioned for the sake of descriptivity.
 Mentioning it does not imply any affiliation with or endorsement by Discord Inc.
-Vencord is not connected to Equicord and as such, all donation links go to Vendicated's donation link.
+Vencord is not connected to BetterEquicord and as such, all donation links go to Vendicated's donation link.
 BetterEquicord is not connected to BetterDiscord nor Equicord.
 DO NOT ask for support in their servers.

 <details>